You’re long past the awkward middle school or high school puberty stage — maybe really long past. So why hasn’t your face gotten the memo?

 “Acne is primarily a hormone-driven process,” Dr. Vij explains.

 “It’s the excess activity of the male hormones, like testosterone, at the level of the hair follicle and the oil gland that leads to excess oil production, blockage of the hair follicles and then inflammation from overgrowth of bacteria in the area,” he says.

 This process is still the same in adult acne, it just lasting even longer.

 Dr. Vij says there are a few reasons men should seek out help for acne:

 “Some people who have had acne feel their experience is just as bad as if they have a chronic medical condition, or in some cases, even cancer.
 Their quality of life gets that bad.
 And because acne can be a scarring process, that negative effect on someone’s life can be a lifelong thing.”

 Since acne is hormone-related, you can’t treat men who have breakouts the same way you do women.
 And vice versa.

 In women, medications used to stabilize the level of hormones include birth control pills or a medicine called spironolactone, which basically blocks the effect of testosterone at the hair follicle.

-What is used in men instead?
-There are 3 main strategies:
+What is used for men instead?
+There are three main strategies:

-Last, Dr. Vij says it’s important to note that there two common pitfalls that lead to worsened breakouts in men.
+Lastly, Dr. Vij says it’s important to note that there are two common pitfalls that lead to worsened breakouts in men.